sourabh0020/Content-Moderation-Analytics/README.md

 Build the analytics layer a Data / MIS / BI Analyst would own for a Trust & Safety operation:

 - ✅ Profile and clean a large, messy, real-world-style operational dataset
-- ✅ Design a proper star schema (fact + dimension tables) in SQL Server
+- ✅ Design a proper star schema (fact + 3 dimension tables) in SQL Server
 - ✅ Answer 8 recurring operational business questions with SQL
-- ✅ Build a multi-page Power BI dashboard for **three different audiences** — leadership, workforce/QA managers, and team leads
+- ✅ Build a 4-page Power BI dashboard for **three different audiences** — Executive Summary, Moderator Performance, Quality/Risk/Policy, and an individual Moderator Drill-Through
 - ✅ Turn the analysis into **concrete operational recommendations**, not just charts

 ---